Tunku Zain Al-'Abidin: Public service

 Tunku Zain played a leading role in the restoration of the state anthem, Berkatlah Yang DiPertuan Besar Negeri Sembilan, which was revamped in October 2010.
 A passionate music enthusiast, he collaborated with music teacher Chong Yew Boon and composer Johari Salleh to create a more vibrant and standardised version of the anthem.
 After extensive research and experimentation with various musical interpretations, he developed multiple arrangements suitable for different settings, including orchestral, school choir, and military band performances.
 His goal was to preserve the anthem's original melody and lyrics while inspiring greater respect and pride, particularly among the younger generation.
 Beyond this, he has been a key figure in the development of ICAN College since 2012 and, in May 2017, was appointed the first royal patron of the percussion ensemble Hands Percussion.

 Tunku Zain was appointed pro-chancellor of UCSI University in 2021, a role in which he made notable contributions to the development of its Bangladesh branch campus and helped expand the university’s international research collaborations through various overseas initiatives.
 In April that same year, he and his brother, Tunku Ali Redhauddin, collaborated with The 10 Ringgit Project to support B40 families in Negeri Sembilan, raising funds through Yayasan Munarah to provide essential aid.
 As chairman of General Assembly Malaysia, Tunku Zain also spearheaded the MySTEP Programme 2021, which aimed to equip unemployed Malaysians with digital skills to enhance their employability during the COVID-19 lockdown.
 Since 2023, he has served as advisor to the UCSI Group.
 In early 2025, he was appointed patron of UCSI Hospital, and on 14 May that year, he was officially installed as the university's second chancellor.

 Personal life

 Tunku Zain is a pianist, having performed or recorded with several ensembles and musicians including the UiTM Chamber Choir, Malaysian Philharmonic Orchestra, and Mei Yi Foo.
 Beyond music, he enjoys tennis and squash, and currently serves as president of the Negeri Sembilan Squash Association.

+Tunku Panglima Besar

+Tunku Zain was proclaimed as the Tunku Panglima Besar by his father, Tuanku Muhriz at the Bailarong Seri, Istana Besar Seri Menanti, on 11 June 2026.
+This followed the relinquishing of the title by the previous holder, Tunku Nadzaruddin, in his attempt to assume the title of Yamtuan Besar on 5 June.
+The position of Tunku Panglima Besar is the fourth of the Putera Yang Empat positions held in the Negeri Sembilan royal family.